-You may think you know me, and I'll grant you, with a little homework you could be pretty close.
-I assume you've profiled my age, gender, interests, brand preferences, product usage and buying habits.
+You may think you know me.
+And I’ll grant you, with a little homework you could be close.
+I assume you’ve already profiled my age, gender, interests, brand preferences, product usage and buying habits.
 Heck, you might even think you know my political leanings.

-But do you know how many ex-boyfriends are now my "friends"?
-Do you know how I feel when I see one of them vacationing in Paris?
-Or how I feel about my productivity when I see another finishing his fifteenth triathlon?
+But do you know how many ex-boyfriends are now my “friends”?
+Do you know how I feel when I see him vacationing in Paris, with his skinny wife?
+Or how I feel about my productivity when I see my college nemesis finishing yet another triathlon?

-Do you know that my parents are right-wing conservatives and that my friends are left-wing progressives?
-Do you know how stressed out I feel when I navigate their politics?
-I feel guilty that I can't like their posts or support their causes.
-I'd prefer to stay out of it, but then, how am I supposed to respond to this post?
+My parents are right-wing conservatives and my friends are left-wing progressives.
+Can you imagine how stressed out I feel when I navigate their political posts?
+I feel guilty that I can’t like their posts or support their causes.
+I’d prefer to stay out of it, but then, how am I supposed to respond to this post?

 We all claim to hate Facebook.
 We profess we’re too busy to be on it.
 But despite our denials, we can’t help but take a peek.
 And here’s the thing: FB is getting meaner.